Health and Safety

 - Valero has the most refineries approved as "Star Sites," the highest plant safety recognition under Voluntary Protection Programs (VPP) of the U.S. Occupational Safety and Health Administration (OSHA) and affiliated state agencies.

-- The company has reduced its combined refinery employee and contractor injury rate by more than 48% since 2010, drawing upon its knowledgeable workforce and collective experience.
+- The company recorded its lowest-ever refinery employee injury rate in 2019, and a 68% decrease since 2010, drawing upon its knowledgeable workforce and collective experience.

 Safety involves all employees and processes.

 Both occupational and process safety are integrated into every facet of Valero operations.
 Valero’s occupational health and safety program is successful because it is developed, supported and carried out by all employees, from executive management to the newest hire.
 The company’s process safety program instills safety and reliability at every facility to push beyond regulatory compliance to operational excellence.

-- Valero refineries earned five safety awards in 2017 from American Fuel & Petrochemical Manufacturers for occupational and process safety achievements over the prior year, including an Elite Silver Safety award to the Wilmington refinery
+- Valero refineries earned four safety awards in 2019 from American Fuel & Petrochemical Manufacturers for occupational and process safety achievements over the prior year, including an Elite Silver Safety award to the Ardmore refinery

 - Ten Valero refineries are "Star Sites," prestigious safety recognitions under Voluntary Protection Programs (VPP) of the U.S. Occupational Safety and Health Administration (OSHA) and affiliated state agencies.
-In addition, Valero's Corpus Christi, Houston and St. James asphalt terminals, and its aviation department, are Star Sites.
+In addition, three Valero asphalt terminals are Star Sites.

 - The Valero Jean Gaulin Refinery in Quebec and Pembroke refinery in Wales hold internal VPP Stars after passing first-of-its-kind VPP-style audits by independent teams of professionals trained by OSHA.